Essential Linux/Unix Commands

 19. clear : The ‘$ clear’ command is used to clean up the terminal so that you can type with more accuracy 🙂

-At last, I want to say that these are the most basic and most essential commands that are used in the Linux operating system.
+At last, I want to say that these are the most basic and essential commands that are used in the Linux operating system.
 You will need them even if you get to advance the Unix.
 If you want to master them just keep on practicing them.

-Also, it is not possible to cover all the Unix commands because they are so much in number.
+Also, it is not possible to cover all the Unix commands because they are so many in number.
 You can find more, just google it and you will find most of them.
 Also if you want to master Unix operating system, Learn Unix Shell Scripting/Bash Scripting.
 Trust me there are many awesome tutorials on the internet for them.

 Compile your C/C++ program in the Unix terminal